vagrant-libvirt/vagrant-libvirt/.github/issue_template.md

 <!--
-Thanks for reporting issues to vagrant-libvirt.
-To make it possible for us to help you, please fill out below information carefully.
+Thank you for reporting issues to vagrant-libvirt.

+To make it possible for us to help you quickly, we kindly request that you use the template below to report issues.
+If the issue you are reporting does not fit the template (a feature request for example) please feel free to adapt it to your needs.

-Please be aware that we are not actively testing with previous versions of both Vagrant and Vagrant-libvirt, so before reporting an issue, please install the latest Vagrant version from Vagrantup.com and run `vagrant plugin update`
+Please be aware that we are not actively testing previous versions of both Vagrant and Vagrant-libvirt, so before reporting an issue, please install the latest Vagrant version from Vagrantup.com, run `vagrant plugin update` and reproduce the issue.
 -->
 ### Steps to reproduce
 1.